Bruce B. Johnson, Photographer and Writer

 www.Oregonphotos.com....www.Oregonphotos.com

 It was the dawn of interplanetary exploration; Mariner 4 was on its way to Mars.
 That's when the Muse of Photography grabbed me hard....
-It was Summer, and I had set for myself the goal of purchasing a quality 35mm camera by the end of harvest season.
-Long days of picking pears in the hot Southern Oregon sun financed my first SLR, an all-metal, shiny Konica with a good lens (Click here).
+It was Summer 1964, and I had set for myself the goal of purchasing a quality 35mm camera by the end of harvest season.
+Long days of picking pears in the hot Southern Oregon sun financed my first SLR, an all-metal, gleaming Konica with a good lens (Click here).
 That purchase changed my Life.

 In 2005, 2003, 2002, and 2001, I was honored by several first, second, third, and honorable mention ribbons at the Aurora Colony Art Show.
 Also in 2005, I was selected to provide some 20 images for Oregon.com, one of the State's biggest portal sites.....
 In 1999, Oregon State University Press honored me by choosing several of my photos, and some of my writing, to grace their two new Oregon reference books: "The Oregon Weather Book," and "The Climate of Oregon"....In early 2005, the national magazine "Weatherwise" used one of my images (click)...
 In 2002 and 2003 it was fun doing small product photography for a health products company, and agricultural photography for an environmentally-conscious company that makes machines that dispose of dairy cow wastes at giant 5,000 cow dairies.

-During 2003-2004, I contributed some mountain images to both the Mazamas and the Sierra Club.
+During 2003-2004, I contributed some mountain images to both the Mazamas Mountaineering Club and the Portland area Sierra Club.

 In April of 2004, one of my long-time favorite images became a music CD cover when Steve Massey, a Southern Oregon musician, selected my popular "Sisters-Cloudland" image as the cover to his latest CD, "Northwest."

-In 1996 my last child was born.
-That slowed me down to a crawl in terms of getting out and taking new pictures, but being stuck at home opened a new door--- the story of that door goes back to 1992, when my oldest Son longed to have a computer, a costly series of investments that led to my reluctant computer expertise, and thence to the purchase of a "Domain" of my own, and the Birth of my website presence as OregonPhotos.com, on my Birthday in 1998.
+MY MORE DISTANT PAST: In 1996 my last child was born.
+That slowed me down to a crawl in terms of getting out and taking new pictures, but being stuck at home opened a new door--- the story of that door goes back to 1992, when my oldest Son longed to have a computer, a costly series of investments that led to my reluctant computer expertise, and thence to the purchase of a "Domain" of my own, and the Birth of my website presence as OregonPhotos.com, on my Birthday in 1997.

 Throughout the 80’s and early 90's, I achieved assorted successes while working full time "real" jobs and being a parent--- two calendar covers, a major magazine article in "Cascades East" magazine, some newspaper articles, writing for a food journal, and several postcard sales.
 Also, a stream of orders from relatives and friends.